wmamills/hvac-demo/readme.md

 ### Individual Build steps

-The build action (prj_build function) does all required build steps by default.
+The build action does all required build steps by default.
 However if individual build steps are listed on the command line, only those build steps are done.